After you added your fields, you can create and export your VRA map by following these steps:

 Why do I need to select a growth stage?

 We recommend a growth stage depending on the crop you choose.
 Our algorithm works based on thousands of samples and laboratory tests and adapts to the crop and growth stage.

 Required information for creating VRA maps

 The target N rate is the average nitrogen rate you want to apply on your field.
 It's used as the main input value for the algorithms.
 The satellite images provide information about the different nitrogen uptakes in the field, but they don't provide suitable absolute nitrogen values to work with.
-You can use the our N-Tester BT to determine the agronomically optimal N-amount for your next application.
+You can use our N-Tester to determine the agronomically optimal N-amount for your next application.